Final approach

 In aeronautics, the final approach (also called the final leg and final approach leg) is the last leg in an aircraft's approach to landing, when the aircraft is lined up with the runway and descending for landing.
 In aviation radio terminology, it is often shortened to "final".
+The last section of the final approach is sometimes referred to as short final.